 You can connect up to two fans to the RouterBOARD, but only one of them will work at a time.
-They will receive the same voltage as the board itself (CAUTION: you may damage the fans if the input voltage of the board is out of the fans' operating range).
+They will receive 5.5V DC power.
 The board supports fan speed feedback signaling.
 RouterOS can be configured to change the active fan, if the current active one is not rotating (note that if a fan does not have rotation sensor, it will be considered failed).